2019 All-Ireland Under-20 Football Championship

 The 2019 All-Ireland Under-20 Football Championship was the second staging of the All-Ireland Under-20 Championship and the 56th staging overall of a Gaelic football championship for players between the minor and senior grades.
-The championship began on 22 June 2019 and ended on 3 August 2019.
+The competition began on 22 June 2019 and ended on 3 August 2019.

-Kildare entered the championship as the defending champions, however, they were beaten by Laois in the Leinster Championship.
+The defending champion was Kildare; however, the team was beaten by Laois in the Leinster Championship.

 The All-Ireland final was played on 3 August 2019 at O'Moore Park in Portlaoise, between Cork and Dublin, in what was their first meeting in a final in 39 years.
-Cork won the match by 3-16 to 1-14 to claim their 12th championship title overall and a first title since 2009.
+Cork won the match by 3-16 to 1-14 to claim a 12th title and a first since 2009.

-Dublin's Ciarán Archer was the championship's top scorer with 9-35.
+Dublin's Ciarán Archer was the competition's top scorer with 9-35.